N-multipliers and their relations with n-homomorphisms: Abstract

 \section{Abstract}

 Let $A$ be a Banach algebra and $X$ be a Banach $A$-bimodule.
-We introduce and study the notions \emph{n-multiplier} and \emph{n-Jordan multiplier} from $A$ into $X$ by generalizing the classical concepts of multiplier and Jordan multiplier.
-As an algebraic result, we construct a new Banach algebra consisting of \emph{n-multipliers} on $A$ and give a nice relation of this algebra with \emph{n-homomorphisms} from $A$ into $\mathbb{C}$ under a mild condition.
-Finally, we give approximate local left version of \emph{$n$-multipliers} and then investigate when an \emph{approximately local left $n$-multiplier} is an \emph{$n$-multiplier}.
+We introduce and study the notions of $n$-multipliers and approximate local $n$-multipliers by generalizing the classical concept of multipliers from $A$ into $X$.
+As an algebraic result, we construct a Banach algebra consisting of $n$-multipliers on $A$ and under some mild conditions, we give a nice relation of this algebra with $n$-homomorphisms from $A$ into $\mathbb{C}$.